 Your knowledge and skills may be assessed by a variety of methods.
 These include portfolio, practical test, demonstration, interview or a combination of these.

 What are the benefits of recognition for you?

-- You will gain your qualification faster as you won't 'have to repeat learning for skills and knowledge you already have.
+- You don't have to repeat learning for skills and knowledge you already have.